hariscats/shell-scripts/README.md

 # shell-scripts

-Basic bash scripts for common tasks and maintaining skills.
+Shell scripts for common DevOps tasks and maintaining skills.